spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 Apply complete!
 Resources: 3 added, 0 changed, 0 destroyed.
 ```

-Log in to [Palette](https://console.spectrocloud.com) and navigate to the left **Main Menu**, click on **Apps**.
+Log in to [Palette](https://console.spectrocloud.com) and navigate to the left **Main Menu**, select **Apps**.
 Click on the **scenario-1** row, which will take you to the application’s overview page.
 Once you are on the scenario-1 overview page, click on the exposed URL for the service.
 A hyperlink for port 8080 is available.

 ![scenario-1 overview page with an arrow pointing to the URL](devx_app_deploy-apps_scenario-1-overview.png)